 NERD NOTE: A small acting job on the 1980s TV show, The Golden Girls, covered Quentin Tarantino’s living expenses and helped make his 1992 feature-length directorial debut Reservoir Dogs possible.

-Which Of These Pulp Fiction Quotes Are Your Favorite?
+Which Of These Quotes From Pulp Fiction Are Your Favorite?

 Which one of these Pulp Fiction quotes is your favorite?
 We challenge you to go out into the world and use at least one of these Pulp Fiction movie quotes in your next conversation!